Prevention Clinical Trials for Non-Melanoma Skin Cancer

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

 A Study of Hydroxychloroquine versus Placebo to Prevent COVID-19 Infection in Patients Receiving Radiation Therapy

-This phase II trial studies how well hydroxychloroquine works in preventing COVID-19 in patients receiving radiation therapy.
-Hydroxychloroquine has been approved for the prevention and treatment of malaria, a disease caused by a parasite, and the treatment of the autoimmune diseases lupus and rheumatoid arthritis.
-Hydroxychloroquine has also been shown to have some activity against viruses that are related to SARS-CoV-2, the virus that causes COVID-19, and may help prevent the immune system from becoming overactive when it is fighting the infection.
+This phase II trial studies how well hydroxychloroquine works in preventing infection with the COVID-19 virus in patients receiving radiation therapy.
+Hydroxychloroquine has been approved for the prevention and treatment of malaria, and the treatment of lupus and rheumatoid arthritis.
+Receiving radiation therapy may increase the risk of infection with the COVID-19 virus because the patients are in frequent and close contact with healthcare workers and with other patients who may have become infected.
+Patients receiving treatment for cancer may also have weakened immune system.
 Giving hydroxychloroquine may help prevent infection with SARS-CoV-2 in patients who are receiving radiation therapy for their cancer.

 Location: 7 locations

 Pro-Active Genetic Testing in Patients with Solid Tumors, Inherit Study